 Kenneth R. Leitch, Ph.D., PE

-Dr. Leitch joined the Department of Engineering and Computer Science in 2009.
+Dr. Leitch joined the School of Engineering, Computer Science, and Mathematics in 2009.
 He received a B.S. in Civil Engineering with Honors in 1995, an M.S. in Civil Engineering in 1997, and a Ph.D. in Civil Engineering in 2002 all from New Mexico State University.
 He anticipates graduating with an MBA in Dec 2009 from Colorado Christian University.

 Teaching and Related Service